-While Asheville Academy for Girls is located in the picturesque mountains of North Carolina, we accept girls from all across America including West Virginia.
-With the help of Asheville Academy for Girls, struggling girls can find success.
+While Asheville Academy is located in the picturesque mountains of North Carolina, we accept girls from all across America including West Virginia.
+With the help of Asheville Academy, struggling girls can find success.

-There are many reasons to choose Asheville Academy for Girls in order to help struggling girls from West Virginia overcome their troubles.
-At Asheville Academy for Girls, struggling girls are never far removed from the local community.
-Unlike a typical residential program such as a camp for troubled girls, Asheville Academy for Girls is tightly integrated into the local community.
-Rather than isolating the students from the real world, Asheville Academy for Girls encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
+There are many reasons to choose Asheville Academy in order to help struggling girls from West Virginia overcome their troubles.
+At Asheville Academy, struggling girls are never far removed from the local community.
+Unlike a typical residential program such as a camp for troubled girls, Asheville Academy is tightly integrated into the local community.
+Rather than isolating the students from the real world, Asheville Academy encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
 The level of community involvement also helps the students learn their place in the world and observe the immediate effects of their actions on their surroundings.

 For many of our students, a traditional learning experience is difficult.
-But with Asheville Academy for Girls, they can, once again, find joy in learning.
-At Asheville Academy for Girls, we welcome West Virginia girls 10-14 to our beautiful North Carolina campus.
+But with Asheville Academy, they can, once again, find joy in learning.
+At Asheville Academy, we welcome West Virginia girls 10-14 to our beautiful North Carolina campus.
 For more information, call 800.264.8709 today!

-Asheville Academy for Girls, a Camp For Troubled Girls helps West Virginia girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps West Virginia girls struggling with issues similar to those below:

 – School refusal

 – Social Struggles

 – Poor School Performance